xRiot45/express-js-cli-web/getting-started/about.md

 Me are actively improving this project!
 Here’s what’s coming next:

-- [ ] Support for MongoDB integration
+- [ ] Support for integration with SQLite Database
-- [ ] Support for SQLite Database integration
+- [ ] Support for integration with MariaDB
-- [ ] Support for MariaDB integration
+- [ ] Support for integration with MongoDB
-- [ ] Added security configuration
+- [ ] Added option for choose ORM (Object Relational Mapping)
+- [ ] Improved documentation
 - [ ] Added option for import type
-- [ ] Added option for choose ORM (Object Relational Mapping)
+- [ ] Added middleware for security RESTful API

 Want a feature added? **Open a feature request** on [GitHub Issues](https://github.com/xRiot45/express-api-cli/issues) and you can chose Feature Request template.